Last updated on March 2nd, 2022 at 05:26 pm

 – Have any major customers stopped ordering (and can I win them back)?

 Paid analytic tools include Moz, Mixpanel, KISSmetrics, Crazy Egg, and Optimizely.
-If you’re not sure whether you can use a particular tool, get a free trial and familiarize yourself with it.
+If you’re not sure whether you can use a particular application, get a free trial and familiarize yourself with it.
 When it comes to web marketing, the value of analytics can’t be overstated.
-The more data you have access to, the more valuable nuggets you will find that can help improve your marketing and grow your business.
+The more data patterns you have access to, the more valuable nuggets you will find that can help improve your marketing and grow your business.

 Step 2 – Build familiarity (with your tools and your materials)